-Parameters that need to programmed into the WebMaster

-The WebMaster is capable of this type of communication without any programming by the user prior to attempting the communication.

-- Install the null modem driver on your PC.
-This needs to done only once for each PC that will be used to communicate with a WebMaster controller. - Create the dialup networking adapter on your PC.
-This needs to done only once for each PC that will be used to communicate with a WebMaster controller. - Connect the null modem cable between the PC and the WebMaster. - Use the dialup networking adapter to connect the PC to the WebMaster. - Open Internet Explorer and type in the address 199.199.199.2.
-The sign-on screen for the WebMaster will come up. - The sign-on screen of the WebMaster will come up.
+Parameters that need to programmed into the WebMasterONE • The WebMasterONE is capable of this type of communication without any programming by the user prior to attempting the communication.
+Steps Required to Establish a Connection - Connect the supplied USB cable between the WebMasterONE and your computer. - Install the driver on your PC by inserting the disc supplied and following the instructions in the Quick Start Guide.
+This needs to done only once for each PC that will be used to communicate with a WebMasterONE controller. - Go to Control Panel, Network Connections, and locate the new Local Area Connection 2 that has been created.
+Click on the Properties button.
+Highlight Internet Protocol (TCP/IP) then click Properties.
+Click Use the following IP address and enter 199.199.199.1.
+Click OK to exit.
+This needs to done only once for each PC that will be used to communicate with a WebMasterONE controller. - Open Internet Explorer and type in the address 199.199.199.2.
+The sign-on screen for the WebMasterONE will come up. - The sign-on screen of the WebMasterONE will come up.
 Type the User Name and Password (Access Code) in the text boxes and click the Submit button.
 The default user name is "webmaster" and the default passwords are "2001" for full access, "2002" for calibration only, and "2003" for read only.
 These defaults can and should be changed in the Access Code page.
 4.6.2 Remote Modem Access: Shoulder Tap

-- An Internet-ready computer with the following capabilities: 100 MHz minimum processor speed, 40 MB minimum RAM, Windows operating system, and Windows Internet Explorer version 5.0 or higher web browser software. - An active analog phone line, direct to the controller (without a PBX system in between) must be connected to the modem of the WebMaster. - A dialup account must be established for the WebMaster with an Internet Service Provider (ISP).
+Equipment Required - An Internet-ready computer. - An active analog phone line, direct to the controller (without a PBX system in between) must be connected to the modem of the WebMasterONE. - A dialup account must be established for the WebMasterONE with an Internet Service Provider (ISP).
 The connection will only be as reliable as the ISP.
-You should avoid small mom-and-pop ISPs unless you know that they can provide reliable connection to the Internet.
-Contact Walchem for recommendations (refer to the enclosed Quick Start Guide).

-The WebMaster must have the modem option installed in order to communicate via Shoulder Tap.

-• There are no special drivers, adapters or other software components required on the PC.
+ISPs that require the installation of a CD cannot be used.
+Contact the factory for recommendations.
+Features Required in the WebMasterONE • The WebMasterONE must have the modern option installed in order to communicate via Shoulder Tap.
+Utilities you need to set up on your computer • There are no special drivers, adapters or other software components required on the PC.